-Exercise: Do 3 rounds of 5 jumps each, pushing yourself to explode with each jump.
+Sample Routine: Do 3 rounds of 5 jumps each, pushing yourself to explode with each jump.

 Begin with one foot forward and the other behind.
 The rear leg should have the knee bent so that it is nearly touching the ground.
 The front knee should be around the midpoint of the forward foot.
 You will then begin your jump by forcefully extending both legs.
 Like the squat jumps, you want to explode upwards, jumping as high as you can with maximum force.
 While you are in the middle of the jump, switch the position of the legs.
 This means that as you land, your front leg should go to the back and your back leg should come to the front.
 As you land, allow your legs to sink into a lunge position to absorb the impact.

-Exercise: Do 4 rounds of 4 jumps each, pushing high enough with each jump to complete the move.
+Sample Routine: Do 4 rounds of 4 jumps each, pushing high enough with each jump to complete the move.

-Begin again with your feet shoulder width apart, ensuring that your legs are not staggered so that you push off with both feet evenly.
+Begin again with your feet shoulder-width apart, ensuring that your legs are not staggered so that you push off with both feet evenly.
 Rise onto the balls of your feet.
 Move your arms behind you and bend your knees and hips to prepare for the jump.
 Lower your body to about a half squat, so you will not need to go as low as you did with the squat jumps.
 You then want to explode your energy through your legs and drive your body forward as far as you can.
 Throw your arms hard as you begin the jump to fully experience the power of this move.
 Once you are in the air, throw your feet out in front of you to maintain your momentum and to get ready for the landing.
 Aim to land with your weight slightly forward to help you maintain your balance.

-Exercise: Do 2 rounds of 5 jumps each.
+Sample Routine: Do 2 rounds of 5 jumps each.

 Begin by positioning yourself in a small squat and then bring your right leg off the ground so that you are balancing on your left leg.
 Push off your left leg onto the right one, alternating your motion.
 Continue to switch directions throughout the exercise to build speed and agility.

-Exercise: Do 2 rounds of 6 jumps each.
+Sample Routine: Do 2 rounds of 6 jumps each.

 Plyometric exercises can provide enormous benefits to athletes as well as others interested in maintaining their physical fitness.
-Its ability to build speed, agility, and strength helps can help anyone reach their maximum potential.
+Its ability to build speed, agility, and strength can help anyone reach their maximum potential.
 If you want to use these exercises to maximize your power, consider incorporating some of the sample routine exercises into your workout listed above.